Skip to main content

 6. Self-Talk

 • Training the inner-voice in our head can be difficult, but worth-while.
-It’s important to learn not to talk to yourself in a negative or destructive way, such as thinking in black and white or constantly comparing yourself to others.
+It’s important to learn not to talk to yourself in a negative or destructive way, such as by adopting black and white thinking or constantly comparing yourself to others.

 7. Set Goals

-• Setting realistic goals, prioritising what’s important, and balancing our time can help in the management of our mental health.
+• Setting realistic goals, prioritising what’s important, and balancing our time can help us to manage our mental health.
 It gives us perspective on things and enables us to deal with problems more effectively.

 8. Work on Your Self-Esteem